‘An English Requiem’

 'It’s been superbly recorded with well-judged tempos and commanding playing from James Baillieu and Richard Uttley, impressive soloists (Mary Bevan and Marcus Farnsworth), and superb choral work under conductor Joseph Fort.' - Apple Music

-The most recent recording from the Choir of King’s College London (Joseph Fort, director) was released on the Delphian Records label on 17th November 2017.
+This recording from the Choir of King’s College London (Joseph Fort, director) was released on the Delphian Records label on 17th November 2017.
 Titled ‘An English Requiem’, this recording revives the first English setting of Ein Deutsches Requiem by Johannes Brahms, as it would have been performed in nineteenth-century Britain.

 Since its London premiere in 1871, Brahms’s Requiem has enjoyed immense popularity in Britain, in both its orchestral and chamber versions.
 But the setting we know today is not the one that nineteenth-century British audiences knew and loved.
 They would have been unlikely to have heard the work performed in German; rather, it was almost always sung in an English translation, which the writer G. A. Macfarren even christened ‘An English Requiem’ in 1873.